MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 With your WFM system as the system of record, your frontline workers can see and swap shifts, manage their availability, and request time off in Shifts on their devices.
 Frontline managers can continue to use your WFM system to set up schedules.

 Currently, the wizard supports the [Microsoft Teams Shifts connector for Blue Yonder](shifts-connectors.md#microsoft-teams-shifts-connector-for-blue-yonder).
-This connector enables you to integrate Shifts with Blue Yonder to manage your schedules and keep them up to date.
-In this article, we walk you through how to run the wizard to set up a connection to Blue Yonder through the connector.
+This connector enables you to integrate Shifts with Blue Yonder Workforce Management (Blue Yonder WFM) to manage your schedules and keep them up to date.
+In this article, we walk you through how to run the wizard to set up a connection to Blue Yonder WFM through the connector.

 > [!NOTE]
-> You can also use PowerShell to integrate Shifts with Blue Yonder.
-To learn more, see [Use PowerShell to connect Shifts to your Blue Yonder workforce management system](shifts-connector-blue-yonder-powershell-setup.md).
+> You can also use PowerShell to integrate Shifts with Blue Yonder WFM.
+To learn more, see [Use PowerShell to connect Shifts to Blue Yonder Workforce Management](shifts-connector-blue-yonder-powershell-setup.md).

 ## Before you begin